flexxxxer/WindowsSandbox-ConfigsAndScripts/README.md

 Any <HostFolder> tag has path, which depends on your computer's username and file structure, and it needs to be changed by your requirements.

-Don't forget that in some cases you need to change the username from %USERNAME%.
+Don't forget that in some cases you need to change the username from flexer.

 ## Ready-to-use configuration files and their description
 [DevEnv.wsb](https://github.com/flexxxxer/WindowsSandbox-ConfigsAndScripts/blob/master/DevEnv.wsb): changes the